AndreeaSofia/BEng-Information-Engineering/Semester 1/Mandatory-Core/Computer Programming and Programming Languages/README.md

 # Course Overview

-This README provides a detailed outline of the topics covered in the **Computer Programming and Programming Languages** course during the first semester of my BEng in _Information Engineering_.
+- This README provides a detailed outline of the topics covered in the **Computer Programming and Programming Languages** course during the first semester of my BEng in _Information Engineering_.
 This outline is designed to facilitate quick identification of relevant weeks for specific topics, especially when engaging with lab work or other course materials.
+- This course, based on a **Python** curriculum, covers key topics in **Software Development** (software development processes, procedural programming, modular programming, software design guidelines), **Object-Oriented Programming** (user-defined types, classes and objects, encapsulation, inheritance), **Program Testing and Inspection** (testing methods, automated testing, TDD), and **Algorithms and Problem-Solving** (recursion, search algorithms, sorting algorithms, problem-solving methods including backtracking, divide and conquer, greedy, and dynamic programming).

 ## Weekly Topics